 Let’s start with the Labour Code.
-The requirement to create instructions is referred to in several places, among others: Art.
+The requirement to create instructions is referred to in several places, including: Art.
 209(2). § 1:

-“In the event of a possible danger to health or life, the employer shall: 2) immediately provide workers with instructions enabling them, in the event of imminent danger, to stop work and to move away from the place of danger to a place of safety.”
+“In the event of a possible danger to health or life, the employer shall: 2) immediately provide employees with instructions enabling them, in the event of imminent danger, to stop work and to move away from the place of danger to a safe place.”

-Such hazards may include fire, explosion or chemical substance leakage.
-The probability of such undesirable events occurring varies, as they depend on many factors.
+Such hazards may include: fire, explosion, or chemical substance leakage.
+The likelihood of such adverse events occurring varies, as they depend on many factors.
 However, we cannot treat them as totally improbable events.
-Preparing for the eventuality of such an occurrence and implementing appropriate instructions specifying the course of action should therefore be considered an appropriate approach.
+Preparing for the eventuality of such an occurrence and implementing appropriate instructions specifying the course of action should therefore be considered the right approach.

 Further in Art.
 237(4) § 2:

-“The employer is obliged to issue detailed instructions and guidance on health and safety at workplaces.”
+“The employer is obliged to issue detailed instructions and guidelines on occupational safety and health at workstations.”

-The provision does not directly indicate the form in which the workplace instructions are to be drafted, therefore, it may be concluded that familiarisation with the instructions may take place in writing or verbally.
+The provision does not directly indicate the form in which the workplace instructions are to be drawn up, therefore it may be concluded that familiarisation with the instructions may take place in written or oral form.

-However, when it comes to confirming that they have familiarised themselves with the work safety regulations in force, an employee should do so in writing, which is confirmed by Art.
+However, as regards the confirmation of acquaintance with the work safety and hygiene regulations in force, the employee should do it in writing, which is confirmed in Art.
 237(4) § 3:

-“The employee shall be obliged to confirm in writing that he has become familiar with the regulations and rules of occupational safety and health.”
+“The employee is obliged to confirm in writing that he has become acquainted with the regulations and rules of occupational safety and health.”

-1) technological processes applied in the establishment and execution of works related to accident hazards or health hazards of employees,
+technological processes used in the establishment and the performance of work associated with accident hazards or risks to employees’ health;

-2. The instructions referred to in paragraph (1) shall indicate, in a manner comprehensible to workers, the steps to be taken before starting the work, the principles and procedures for the safe performance of the work, the steps to be taken after completion of the work, and the emergency procedures to be followed in the event of danger to the life or health of workers.
+The instructions referred to in section 1 shall indicate, in a manner comprehensible to workers, the activities to be performed before starting the work, the principles and methods of safe performance of the work, the activities to be performed after completion of the work, and the emergency procedures to be followed in the event of danger to the life or health of workers.
 The instructions for work involving hazardous chemical substances and preparations shall take into account the information contained in the safety data sheets of those substances and preparations.”

-We will certainly be able to indicate what work is carried out and on which positions, which machines and equipment employees use in their daily work, whether hazardous materials are used and how the first aid system functions in the establishment.
-The workplace instructions for machinery and equipment should be based on the technical documentation provided by the manufacturer.
+We are certainly able to indicate what work is performed and on which positions, which machines and equipment are used by employees in their daily work, whether hazardous materials are used and how the first aid system functions in the plant.
+Operating instructions for machines and equipment should be prepared on the basis of technical documentation provided by the manufacturer.

 “at first aid points and at first aid kits, in visible places (…)”.